DmitryBondarenko1/solid-spoon/Console.md

  **Configuring Color Scheme**

-As said above, you can flexibly tune IntelliJ's console view according to your preferences.
+As said above, you can flexibly tune IntelliJ's console appearance according to your preferences.
 In particular, you can individually configure color, font style, and highlighting rules for input, error, and output messages.
-To do so, you have to configure Color Schemes.
+To do so, first you have to select a Color Scheme.

 IntelliJ IDEA appearance is set up by Color Schemes.
 They define interface color and syntax highlighting in the editor, search results, Debugger, and consoles.
 By default, the application has two Color Schemes: default (white colored) and Darcula (dark colored).
 You can add, delete, and modify Color Schemes.